jamalmazrui/CSUNATC18docs/ReadMe.md

 If CSUN speakers participate by sharing in this manner, then their digital learning aids will be available to benefit more people.
 Undoubtedly, there were more interested in their sessions than who could attend, especially given scheduling or financial constraints, so the ideas are thereby disseminated further.
 The approach helps to spread education about accessibility and increase its implementation.

 This project is an experiment in a self-service system based on professional trust.
-Please post document links only if you were a speaker at the 2018 [CSUN Assistive Technology Conference](http://csunconference.org).
+Please post document links only if you were a speaker at the 2018 [CSUN Assistive Technology Conference](http://csunconference.org) or if you are posting on behalf of a speaker.

 Feel free to use (responsibly) other collaboration features of the `CSUNATC18docs` repository, e.g., by adding related content or cloning the wiki.